-Ok, the main question How much does it cost to start a WordPress blog?
+Ok, the main question How much does it cost to create a WordPress blog?

 I paid less than $150 to get DollarSanity up and running.
 That included: